 What is tinnitus?

-It is the sensation that you can hear a noise, but there is no external sound.
 Some people may feel that the noise is coming from the outside, and look for it until they find out it is actually coming from inside them.
 It can be constant or intermittent and can vary in volume.
-It can be heard as a ringing, hissing, buzzing or a whistling.
+It can be heard as a hissing, buzzing, ringing, whistling, humming, constant or intermittent, one ear or both.

 Tinnitus affects 1 in 10 people and it is more common as we get older.
 We don’t know the exact answer to what causes tinnitus, it is thought that it results from a change, either mental of physical, that it not necessarily related to hearing.
 It may be caused by the brain responding differently to the information sent to it by the ear.
 It is rarely an indication of a serious disorder, but please see a Dr if it is persisting, particularly if it is only heard in one ear, it is pulsatile or you have rapid hearing loss.